NASA aims to redirect asteroid next week in first planetary defense test - NewsBreak

 DART, which was built by the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland, will have a spacecraft intentionally collide with the asteroid, a method referred to as kinetic impact.

-“While no known asteroid larger than 140 meters in size has a significant chance to hit Earth for the next 100 years, only about 40 percent of those asteroids have been found as of October 2021,” the post stated.NASA lander captures 4 meteoroids hitting Mars
+“While no known asteroid larger than 140 meters in size has a significant chance to hit Earth for the next 100 years, only about 40 percent of those asteroids have been found as of October 2021,” the post stated.More beach closures OK’d for SpaceX tests in South Texas

 The DART spacecraft launched on a SpaceX Falcon 9 Rocket on November 23, 2021.